jackdunsford/gnar-respiratory-analysis/README.md

 Aspects of this code is adapted from ![RespMech](https://github.com/emilwalsted/respmech) which is a great analysis tool for analysing respiratory mechanics such as work of breathing and diaphragm EMG recorded with an esophageal balloon catheter.
 I am currently working on integrating GNAR into the RespMech pipeline.

 Please note, I am a researcher first, programmer second.
 I learned python for the purpose of this project so the code may be inefficient at times.
-Please reach out if you find issues or areas that can be improved or want assistance with your use case!
+Please reach out if you find issues/areas that can be improved or want assistance with your use case!

 ## Set up